 It was really interesting to see cycling infrastructure where I’d least expected it and no infrastructure where in my opinion it was most needed.
 Something can also be said about the design of the infrastructure that was available.
 To a Dutch eye the tracks and lanes are narrow and it is hard to see where they actually are.
 Because there is not much difference from the footpath sometimes.
 There are also a lot of obstacles and the surface is not continuous and not smooth enough.
 The blue paint of Cycle Superhighway number 7 on Clapham Road is already fading away and the fact that buses use it and it is allowed to park on it at certain times is very hard to understand.
 I saw that the bicycle lanes and tracks are not continued on junctions; where you would need them most.
 The combined bus/cycle lanes were also strange to see from a Dutch perspective because in the Netherlands we try to keep vehicles with such a different speed and especially mass as far apart as possible.
 On the other hand there were separated cycle tracks on back streets with little motorised traffic driving at low speeds, something the Dutch would not consider building.

 The second video looks at some of the same situations in London again and then combines them with very similar situations in Utrecht filmed two days later.
 Some people will say these two cities are incomparable.
 But I would like to focus on the many similarities.
 The traditional average sizes of buildings and therefore streets in the Netherlands and the UK are often remarkably similar.
-This has already been shown in a series of comparisons I provided for one of David Hembrow’s sites.
 The sizes of motorised vehicles and indeed people and bicycles are of course also the same.
 That makes the widths of traffic lanes in those streets very similar and I therefore think you can compare the two very well.